To our patients:

 Our office follows infection control recommendations made by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
 We follow the activities of these agencies so that we are up-to-date on any new rulings or guidance that may be issued.
 We do this to make sure that our infection control procedures are current and adhere to each agencies’ recommendations.

 You may see some changes when it is time for your next appointment.
 We made these changes to help protect our patients and staff.

 Our office will communicate with you beforehand to ask some screening questions.
-You’ll be asked to document and sign a form asking those same questions again when you are in the office.
+You’ll be asked to sign a form asking those same questions again when you are in the office.

 We will be using temporal scanner thermometers to check every patients' temperature before all appointments.
 If you are presenting with a temperature over 100 degrees, we will ask you to reschedule your appointment.